raspberrypilearning/interactive-animation/en/step_2.md

 --- /task ---

-REPEAT IF WE HAVE MORE EXAMPLES
+REPEAT POPPING BALLOONS SECTION WHEN WE HAVE MORE EXAMPLES AS EMBEDDED PROJECTS WILLBE EASIER TO LOOK AT.

 *[algorithm]: A set of precise instructions for performing a task.